rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - Add Wrapper Element
 - Add Item Wrapper

-So, if you’re wondering how to create a localized feed or a complex feed with specific attributes you can do this easily with the option.

 **👉 Google Analytics Support**

-You can add and configure Google Analytics UTM tracking codes to your product URLs.

-It will allow you to measure the effectiveness of marketing channels in Google Analytics.
+Add and configure Google Analytics UTM tracking codes to your product URLs.
+Measure the effectiveness of marketing channels in Google Analytics.

 **👉 Track Products With Facebook Pixel**